sarahyurick/dsc-crash-course/README.md

 > npm install express --save
 ```

 Lastly, we want to install our database.
-For ease of use we'll be using `sqlite`, a lightweight database contained within our application so that we don't need to configure a separate SQL database.
-More commonly you'd create a `PostgreSQL, MSSQL, MySQL, etc` database.
-The way we access sqlite will be similar to that of these other common databases, and if you want to transition your application to using one of those databases it should be fairly simple.
+For ease of use we'll be using `sqlite`, a lightweight database contained in a C program.
+Sqlite allows us to use a SQL database without having to use a separate application.
+Typically you would download, install, and configure a SQL database application like PostgreSQL, MySQL, MSSQL, Oracle SQL, etc. One of these applications would give you a fully-featured SQL database with a good GUI, built-in security, lots of memory, better scalability, and more flexibility.
+However, our application is small and simple.
+We are prioritizing simplicity over robustness, so sqlite is appropriate here.

+If you decide that you'd rather use a full-featured database like one of those listed above, the transition should be fairly simple.
+The way that we use sqlite in our application is similar to other databases.
+More on this later.

 Type:
 ```